leancodepl/comms/packages/comms/README.md

 }
 ```

-You can also use `getSend` to send messages from anywhere without even
+You can also use the `getSend` function to send messages from anywhere without even
 creating a `Sender`.

 ```dart